obspy/obspy/obspy/io/y/README.txt

 --------
 Nanometrics Y read support for ObsPy.

-The obspy.y package contains methods in order to read seismogram files in the Nanometrics Y file format.
+The obspy.io.y package contains methods in order to read seismogram files in the Nanometrics Y file format.

 ObsPy is an open-source project dedicated to provide a Python framework for